The truth about stem cell research

 Despite many protests, embryonic stem cells are being tested in humans.
 Four trials have received approval so far, and on October 11, 2010, the first human embryonic cells were injected into the spinal cord.

 For some it is the first step in curing common diseases, for others, it is an ethical crime.
 The emotions beat high, and the factual arguments are quickly out of sight.
 Pro and con are compiled here (see also advantages of adult stem cells).
+Parents are exploring umbilical cord blood storage for preservation of these precious cells for the future.

 1. Embryonic stem cells multiply rapidly